 A Salsa Verde Convert

-Until this recipe for Roasted Salsa Verde, anything I tasted with those green tomato-looking tomatillos always tasted super bitter to my palate.
+Until this recipe for Roasted Salsa Verde, anything I tasted with those green tomato-looking tomatillos always screamed bitter to me.
+I just chalked it up to my the tomatillos and not whatever else could be in the salsa.

-Just recently I had a hankering for my friend Karen’s version of those delicious Sour Cream Chicken Enchiladas.
+Just recently I had a hankering for my friend Karen’s version of herdelicious Sour Cream Chicken Enchiladas.
 I needed a jar of salsa verde but couldn’t find Mrs. Renfro’s at the local grocery store.
 I was afraid to try another brand because her recipe specifically stated Mrs. Renfro’s Green Sauce.
-Mrs. Renfro even had a double underline on her name.
+Mrs. Renfro even had a double underline on her name in Karen’s recipe.
+It had to be really good to get that designation.
+But I couldn’t find Mrs. Renfro’s Green Sauce at my home town grocery store.

 A Homemade Version